 Study in Portugal: Housing & Living Costs

-Compared to many other European nations, students who choose Portugal as their study abroad destination can look forward to a more budget-friendly experience overall.
+Compared to many other European nations, students who choose Portugal as their study abroad destination can expect a more budget-friendly experience overall.
+Get details below!

-From the price of rent, cinema tickets, the average price of beer and beyond, we’ve compiled everything you need to know about how to budget for your study abroad experience in Portugal in one convenient place!
+Saying Portugal is more affordable is one thing, but let's look into exactly what that looks like should you move there.
+From the price of rent and cinema tickets to the average cost of beer and beyond, we've compiled everything you need to know about budgeting for your study abroad experience in Portugal in one convenient place!

 Find a program

-Portugal offers a variety of housing options for international students, from university-owned residences, private apartments, and student halls run by private companies.
+Portugal offers a variety of housing options for international students, from university-owned residences to private apartments and student halls run by private companies.
 The average prices for student housing and accommodation options are:

-No two accommodations are exactly alike and depending on your preferences there are pros and cons to each housing option.
+No two accommodations are exactly alike, and depending on your preferences, each housing option has pros and cons.
 Read on to discover which housing option is right for you!

 University-owned accommodation

-Another option for international students looking for accommodation in Portugal is renting a privately-owned room or apartment – this is something that your university will usually be able to help you with.
-Contact your institution’s housing office to get a hold of the resources they have available to help you find a private accommodation.
-The rental market in Portugal is cheap – it should not be too difficult to find a place for under 450 EUR per month.
-However, in order to save money, many students opt to share an apartment, which usually entails a private bedroom and shared kitchen, bathroom and living facilities.
+Another option for international students looking for accommodation in Portugal is renting a privately owned room or apartment.
+This is something that your university will usually be able to help you with.
+Contact your institution's housing office to get a hold of the resources they have available to help you find private accommodation.

 Student halls run by international operators

-If you don’t have any luck with getting accommodation in a university-owned hall, privately-owned residence halls are a growing alternative for international students looking for a place to stay while they study in Portugal.
-While the rents are slightly higher, beginning around 600 EUR for a standard single room, these accommodations often offer more on-site amenities like fitness centers and storage rooms.
+If you don't have any luck with getting accommodation in a university-owned hall, privately-owned residence halls are a growing alternative for international students looking for a place to stay while they study in Portugal.
+While the rents are slightly higher, these accommodations often offer more on-site amenities like fitness centers and storage rooms.

 Living Costs in Portugal